Fast Deep Mixtures of Gaussian Process Experts: Introduction

 \section{Introduction}

 Gaussian processes (GPs) are key components of many statistical and machine learning models.
 In a Bayesian setting, they provide a probabilistic approach to model unknown functions, which can subsequently be used to quantify uncertainty in predictions.
-An introduction and overview of GPs in machine learning is given in \cite{williams2006}.
+An introduction and overview of GPs is given in \citep{williams2006}.
 In regression tasks, the GP is a popular prior for the unknown regression function, $f:x \rightarrow y$, due to its nonparametric nature and tractability.
 It assumes that the function evaluated at any finite set of inputs $(x_1, \ldots, x_N)$ is Gaussian distributed with mean vector $(\mu(x_1), \ldots, \mu(x_N))$ and covariance matrix with elements $K(x_i, x_j)$, where the mean function $\mu(\cdot)$ and the positive semi-definite covariance (or kernel) function $K(\cdot, \cdot)$ represent the parameters of the GP.

 While GPs are flexible and have been successfully applied to various problems, limitations exist.
-First, typically parametric forms are specified for $\mu(\cdot)$ and $K(\cdot, \cdot)$, which crucially determine properties of the regression function, such as spatial correlation, smoothness, and periodicity.
-This limits the model's ability to recover changing behavior of the function, e.g. different smoothness levels across the input space.
-Second, GP models suffer from a high computational burden, due to the need to invert large or dense covariance matrices.
+First, GP models suffer from a high computational burden, due to the need to invert and store large, dense covariance matrices.
+Second, typically parametric forms are specified for $\mu(\cdot)$ and $K(\cdot, \cdot)$, which crucially determine properties of the regression function, such as spatial correlation, smoothness, and periodicity.
+This limits the model's ability to recover changing behavior of the function, e.g. different smoothness levels, across the input space.

-Mixtures of experts (MoEs) provide a framework to address both issues.
-First introduced in \cite{jacobs1991adaptive}, MoEs probabilistically partition the input space into regions, and within each region, a local expert specifies the conditional model for the output $y$ given the input $x$.
-A gating network is used to map the experts to local regions of the input space.
-Thus, any simplifying assumptions of the experts need only hold locally within each region and scalability is enhanced as each expert only considers its local region.
-When employing GPs as experts, this allows the model to 1) infer different behaviors, such as smoothness and variability, within each region and 2) address the computational burden through local approximations that only require inversion of smaller matrices based on local subsets of the data.